Every Elementary Higher Topos has a Natural Number Object: Constructing Peano Natural Number Objects

-So, we have shown that the particular subobject $(\mathbb{N}_\E, s, o)$ satisfies the three conditions necessary to be a Peano natural number object, which by \cite[Theorem D.5.1.2]{Jo03} proves that it is a natural number object in $\tau_{0} \E$.

-\begin{exone} Notice if we start with $\mathbb{Z}$ in spaces then the explicit natural number objects would give us the actual natural numbers in $\mathbb{N} \subset \mathbb{Z}$.
-This is a clear contrast to Example \ref{Ex Two NNOs}, where the resulting natural number objects are far more complicated subobjects of $\mathbb{Z}$. \end{exone}
+Notice if we start with $\mathbb{Z}$ in spaces then the canonical natural number object is the actual set of natural numbers $\mathbb{N} \subset \mathbb{Z}$.
+This is a clear contrast to \cref{Ex Two NNOs}, where the resulting natural number objects are far more complicated subsets of $\mathbb{Z}$.

-\begin{remone} In the next subsection we want to show that $\E$ has a Freyd natural number object and we will do so by showing the natural number object of $\tau_0 \E$ constructed here is also a Freyd natural number object in $\E$.
-Fr that argument we will use the {\it explicit} natural number object constructed here. \end{remone}